Methodology

 Anaheim convention weeks still matter

-Weekdays still need context
+Weekday patterns still need context

 How to read the forecast

 The forecast is meant to help you make better date decisions, not promise a perfect park day.
 Ride downtime, weather, and event noise can always change the feel of a trip.
-The point is better odds and fewer bad surprises.
+The goal is better odds and fewer bad surprises.